civican/legisinfo/44-1/bills/S-12/bill_text.md

   **(1)** The court shall make a termination order if it is satisfied that the person has established that

-    **there would be no connection between** continuing an order or obligation **and the purpose of helping police services prevent or investigate** crimes of a sexual nature **by requiring** the registration of information relating to sex offenders under the `Sex Offender Information Registration Act`; **or**
+    there would be no connection between continuing an order or obligation and the purpose of helping police services prevent or investigate crimes of a sexual nature by requiring the registration of information relating to sex offenders under the `Sex Offender Information Registration Act`; or

-    the impact on **the person** of **continuing an order or obligation**, including on their privacy or liberty, would be grossly disproportionate to the public interest in protecting society through the effective prevention or investigation of **crimes of a sexual nature**, to be achieved by **the registration of information relating to sex offenders under that Act**.
+    the impact on the person of continuing an order or obligation, including on their privacy or liberty, would be grossly disproportionate to the public interest in protecting society through the effective prevention or investigation of crimes of a sexual nature, to be achieved by the registration of information relating to sex offenders under that Act.

   **(1.1)** In determining whether to make the termination order, the court shall consider